Marlon Moraes: Professional Fighters League

 Less than 6 months after announcing his retirement, Moraes announced that he would be signing with the PFL for the 2023 Featherweight tournament.

 Moraes was scheduled to face Shane Burgos in his PFL debut on November 25, 2022, at PFL 10.
 However, Burgos withdrew from the bout due to an injury.
 He was replaced by Sheymon Moraes.
 He lost the bout in the third round via TKO stoppage.

 Moraes started the 2023 season against Brendan Loughnane on April 1, 2023, at PFL 1.
 He lost the bout in the second round, after a barrage of leg kicks left him unable to continue to fight.

 Moraes was scheduled to face Alejandro Flores on June 8, 2023, at PFL 4.
 After Flores had failed a commission drug test and was pulled from the season, he was replaced by Gabriel Braga.
 Moraes lost the bout via technical knockout in the first round.
 He announced his retirement during the post-fight interview.

 Retirement and law enforcement career

-After announcing his retirement on June 8, 2023 after his knockout loss against Gabriel Braga, Moraes transitioned into a career in law enforcement.
+After announcing his retirement on June 8, 2023, after his knockout loss against Gabriel Braga, Moraes transitioned into a career in law enforcement.
 In May 2024, Moraes was sworn in as a police officer in Davie, Florida.

 Global Fight League

 On December 11, 2024, it was announced that Moraes was signed by Global Fight League.

-Moraes was scheduled to come out of retirement to face former UFC Flyweight Championship challenger Ray Borg in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+Moraes was scheduled to come out of retirement to face former UFC Flyweight Championship challenger Ray Borg in the inaugural Global Fight League event on May 24, 2025, at GFL 1.
 However, all GFL events were cancelled indefinitely.

+Post-MMA retired life

+It has been revealed that since retiring, Moraes has been recruited by the Coral Springs Police Department and the Davie Police Department being sworn in on 2024; the year after retiring from professional fighting.
+As a police officer, he has been assigned to patrol South Florida.

+On September 5, 2026 a viral police bodycam showing officer Moraes taking down & “pummeling” a non-compliant motorist during a traffic stop began circulating around the internet.